-How Can Brands in China Benefit From Baidu Advertising?
+Baidu PPC Ads: How Can Brands in China Benefit From Baidu Advertising?

 China is one of the most digitized nations in the world.
 The country has got residents that love using the internet for almost everything that they do, from paying a taxi fare to purchasing their daily necessities.
 With a tech-savvy population and a strong purchasing power, if you’re not taking advantage of the right tools at your disposal then you’re missing opportunities that can usher in the growth of your brand or business.
-One of these tools is Baidu Advertising/PPC and today we are taking a look at it.
+One of these tools is Baidu PPC Advertising and today we are taking a look at it.

 What Are the Conditions & Requirements To Run Ads on Baidu?